Who We Are

 - The Foundation focuses on a wide range of improvements to community recreation facilities and programs.

-- You benefit from the positive impact of a well-run, popular event.
+- You benefit from the positive impact of well-run, popular events.

 Since 1981, this late-summer classic has been one of the Foundation’s major annual fund-raisers.
 It’s a true community event, offering excellent visibility for sponsors and donors.
+We also have a Silent Auction the day of the golf tournament to raise additional funds for the Apex Foundation.
 A classy and well-run event, it consistently performs well year after year.

 There are so many ways to help!
 As you decide, keep two things in mind: